usnistgov/SFA/source/README.md

 **freewrap** wraps the SFA Tcl code to create an executable.

 - Download [freewrap651.zip](https://sourceforge.net/projects/freewrap/files/freewrap%206/freeWrap%206.51/).
 More recent versions of freewrap will **not** work with wrapping SFA.
-- Extract freewrap.exe and put it in the same directory as the SFA files that were downloaded from the 'source' directory.
+- Extract freewrap.exe and put it in the same directory as the SFA files from the 'source' directory.

 Several Tcl packages not included in freewrap also need to be installed.